MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ### Privacy: 2022

+- Private Domain Adaptation from a Public Source. [[paper]](https://arxiv.org/abs/2208.06135)
+  - Raef Bassily, Mehryar Mohri, Ananda Theertha Suresh.
+  - Key Word: Domain Adaptation; Differential Privacy; Frank-Wolfe Algorithm; Mirror Descent Algorithm.
+  - <details><summary>Digest</summary> In regression problems with no privacy constraints on the source or target data, a discrepancy minimization algorithm based on several theoretical guarantees was shown to outperform a number of other adaptation algorithm baselines.
+Building on that approach, we design differentially private discrepancy-based algorithms for adaptation from a source domain with public labeled data to a target domain with unlabeled private data.
+The design and analysis of our private algorithms critically hinge upon several key properties we prove for a smooth approximation of the weighted discrepancy, such as its smoothness with respect to the ℓ1-norm and the sensitivity of its gradient.

+- Dropout is NOT All You Need to Prevent Gradient Leakage. [[paper]](https://arxiv.org/abs/2208.06163)
+  - Daniel Scheliga, Patrick Mäder, Marco Seeland.
+  - Key Word: Dropout; Gradient Inversion Attacks.
+  - <details><summary>Digest</summary> Recent observations suggest that dropout could mitigate gradient leakage and improve model utility if added to neural networks.
+Unfortunately, this phenomenon has not been systematically researched yet.
+In this work, we thoroughly analyze the effect of dropout on iterative gradient inversion attacks.
+We find that state of the art attacks are not able to reconstruct the client data due to the stochasticity induced by dropout during model training.
+Nonetheless, we argue that dropout does not offer reliable protection if the dropout induced stochasticity is adequately modeled during attack optimization.
+Consequently, we propose a novel Dropout Inversion Attack (DIA) that jointly optimizes for client data and dropout masks to approximate the stochastic client model.

 - On the Fundamental Limits of Formally (Dis)Proving Robustness in Proof-of-Learning. [[paper]](https://arxiv.org/abs/2208.03567)
   - Congyu Fang, Hengrui Jia, Anvith Thudi, Mohammad Yaghini, Christopher A. Choquette-Choo, Natalie Dullerud, Varun Chandrasekaran, Nicolas Papernot.
   - Key Word: Proof-of-Learning; Adversarial Examples.